Jason Brown (figure skater): 2014–2015 season: Second Grand Prix medal

-2015–2016 season
+2015–2016 season: Third Grand Prix medal

 Brown began his season by winning the gold medal at 2015 Ondrej Nepela Trophy.
 At his first Grand Prix event of the season, 2015 Skate America, he won the bronze medal after placing eighth in the short program and third in the free skate.
 He then won the silver medal at 2015 CS Ice Challenge.
 Brown withdrew from the 2015 NHK Trophy due to a back injury.
 He returned to the ice two weeks later, but the injury resurfaced and forced him to withdraw from the 2016 U.S. Championships.
 On January 22, NBC Sports reported that he had petitioned U.S. Figure Skating for a spot on the world team despite his inability to compete at the national championships.
 His petition cited his world ranking, international experience, and competitive record.
-The USFSA denied his petition and named Adam Rippon, Max Aaron, and Nathan Chen, who Grant Hochstein later replaced due to injury.
+The USFSA denied his petition and named Adam Rippon, Max Aaron, and Nathan Chen, whom Grant Hochstein later replaced due to injury.

 Brown ended his season at the 2016 Team Challenge Cup.
 He placed second in the third short program group and second in the free skate.

-2016–2017 season
+2016–2017 season: Fourth consecutive Grand Prix medal

 Brown began his season at 2016 Lombardia Trophy, where he won the silver medal after placing second in the short program and first in the free skate.
 At the 2016 U.S. International Classic, he won the gold medal after placing second in the short program and first in the free skate.

 Brown placed third in the short program at the 2016 Skate America.
-During the free skate, he performed a quad toe which was deemed underrotated by the technical panel.
+During the free skate, he performed a quad toe loop which was deemed underrotated by the technical panel.
 He finished second in the free skate, earning the silver medal behind Shoma Uno.
 He placed eighth in the short program and seventh in the free skate to place seventh overall at the 2016 NHK Trophy.

 On December 16, 2016, Brown was diagnosed with a stress fracture in his right fibula.
 He received the bronze medal at the 2017 U.S. Championships.

 He placed sixth overall at the 2017 Four Continents Championships after placing ninth in the short program and sixth in the free skate.
 At the 2017 World Championships, he placed seventh overall after placing eighth in the short program and seventh in the free skate.

 At 2017 World Team Trophy, Brown placed 6th overall to contribute to Team USA's bronze medal.